At our Core

 The Associate Editor is head of both the staff editors and the development assistants.
 The Associate Editor and staff editors conduct the initial content editing phase of the publication process.
 The Associate Editor is also responsible for planning the George Wythe Review symposium, which is held once a semester after the GWR has been published.
 Development Assistants aid the Associate Editor with the external affairs of the journal.
 Their responsibilities include fundraising, planning events, and networking.

-Riley Anderson is a junior at Patrick Henry College and a proud American Politics and Policy major.
+Riley Anderson is a senior at Patrick Henry College and a proud American Politics and Policy major.
 He has worked on the George Wythe Review since his freshman year, and he is excited to be working as the Associate Editor this year.
 When Riley is not working on the George Wythe Review or school, he enjoys playing volleyball, piano, or working on Moot Court.
 He plans to work hard to ensure that the George Wythe Review only continues to get better!

 Publications Editor & Staff